JuliaPlots/MakieGallery.jl/docs/src/makielayout/laxis.md

 ## Modifying ticks

-There are multiple ways to set or determine tick values and labels.
-Internally, first `get_tickvalues(ticks, vmin, vmax)` is called with the `ax.xticks` or `ax.yticks` attribute as `ticks`, and the limits of the respective axis as `vmin` and `vmax`.
-This function retrieves the numeric values of the ticks.
+Tick values are computed using `get_tickvalues(ticks, vmin, vmax)`, where `ticks` is either the `ax.xticks` or `ax.yticks` attribute and the limits of the respective axis are `vmin` and `vmax`.

-To determine the actual strings being displayed, `get_ticklabels(format, ticks, values)` is then called where `format` is the content of the attribute `ax.xtickformat` or `ax.ytickformat` and `values` is the result of `get_tickvalues`.
+To create the actual tick labels, `get_ticklabels(format, ticks, values)` is called, where `format` is `ax.xtickformat` or `ax.ytickformat`, `ticks` is the same as above, and `values` is the result of `get_tickvalues`.

-The most common use cases are predefined but custom tick finding behavior can be implemented by overloading `get_tickvalues` and `get_ticklabels`.
-Here are the signatures of the existing methods:
+The most common use cases are predefined.
+Additionally, custom tick finding behavior can be implemented by overloading `get_tickvalues` while custom formatting can be implemented by overloading `get_ticklabels`.

+Here are the existing methods for `get_tickvalues`:

 ```@docs
 AbstractPlotting.MakieLayout.get_tickvalues
 ```

+And here are the existing methods for `get_ticklabels`:

 ```@docs
 AbstractPlotting.MakieLayout.get_ticklabels
 ```

+Here are a couple of examples that show off different settings for ticks and formats.

 ```@example
 using AbstractPlotting.MakieLayout